How do I use text messages on my device?

 To block text messages, you will need to:

-If you want to remove the number from your blocked list, tap Unblock number.
+If you want to remove the number from your blocked list, tap Unblock number or Unblock contact.

 To check your text message spam folder, you will need to:

-MMS messaging is provided by your network, and MMS messaging and charges differs by provider.
+MMS messaging is provided by your network, and MMS messaging and charges differ by provider.

 You can block MMS messages on your mobile phone by requesting that your network provider discontinue the service for you.